 Will MSCR activities still be offered for middle school students?

 Yes.
 We know these activities are valued by our families.
 We are currently working with MSCR and our schools at each site to ensure quality programming is still available.
 We are also working with neighborhood centers to ensure they are planning for the changes in school start times.

-Three of our elementary schools(Crestwood, Huegel, and Thoreau) will shift from a late start school to an early start.
+Four of our elementary schools(Midvale, Lincoln, Chavez, Olson) will shift from a late start school to an early start.
 Their new times will be:

 Start: 7:50 AM

 Three of our middle schools (Toki, Wright, Hamilton) will shift from an early start to a late start time.
 Their new times will be: